 While all the hotel or traditional-style residences offer small kitchens or kitchenettes for the convenience of students, these are NOT fully equipped.
 La Citadelle is the only residence which has a fully equipped communal kitchen, where residents can prepare snacks or full meals at any time.

 The apartments and houses have fully-equipped kitchens where students can prepare their own meals.

 For more information, see mcgill.ca/foodservices/mealplans.

-oneCard is a taxable account that is already added to all undergraduate resident students' McGill ID cards, allowing them to make purchases and easily access multiple services on campus without the hassle of carrying cash and debit cards.
-Downtown residence students will have $500 on their oneCard account and MAC residence students will have $150, due at the end of September.
+oneCard is a taxable account that is already added to all undergraduate resident students' McGill ID cards, allowing them to make purchases and easily access multiple services on campus (including dining at some off-campus restaurants in the downtown area) without the hassle of carrying cash and debit cards.
+Downtown residence students will have $500 on their oneCard account and MAC residence students will have $300, due at the end of September.

 Each hall has a Residence Council, elected at the start of the academic year.
 It is the job of the council to gather hall opinions, supervise financial affairs, and organize recreational and social activities within the residences.
 McGill's residences are run for the convenience and advantage of the students living in them.
 Residence Councils play a significant role in deciding and administering their community standards.